Guillaume de Sonnac: Battle of Fariskur

 The Christian forces camped outside the city and were under constant attack.
 A major assault was launched by the Muslims on 6 April and de Sonnac joined the Frankish charge to meet the enemy.
 He fought along the riverbank until he was finally overwhelmed by the attackers.
 Blinded fully by a second injury to the head, he was hacked down and killed by Muslim troops.

 His death and the capture of Louis IX marked an end to the seventh crusade.
 He was succeeded as Grand Master by Renaud de Vichiers.

 Chronicler

 De Sonnac was the first Grand Master to formally record the intricacies of the Templar hierarchy.
 He added this to existing archives, codified them and stored them in a safe place so that the order would have accurate records in future years.
 It is certainly ironic that, for a man responsible for creating the order's most in-depth records, there is no indication of when he was born.

 In fiction

-Guillaume de Sonnac is a prominent character in Crusades, a graphic novel by Izu, Alex Nikolavitch, and Zhang Xiaoyu, published by Les Humanoïdes Associés, in which he is show as a power hungry plotter.
+Guillaume de Sonnac is a prominent character in Crusades, a graphic novel by Izu, Alex Nikolavitch, and Zhang Xiaoyu, published by Les Humanoïdes Associés, in which he is shown as a power hungry plotter.